 Speeding is another type of aggressive driving.
 Although you may be excited to get on the road, or are potentially running late, it’s important that you maintain the posted speed limits.
 If you are driving at a high speed, you may find yourself unable to control your vehicle during an emergency; thus creating a dangerous hazard.
 If you are convicted of speeding, you may receive demerit points as well as a fine.

 - If you are 16-29 kilometers per hour over the speed limit you may gain 3 points.

 - If you are 30-49 kilometers per hour over the speed limit you may gain 4 points.

-- If you are 50+ kilometres per hour over the speed limit you may gain 6 points.
+- If you are 50+ kilometers per hour over the speed limit you may gain 6 points.

-The fine for driving over the speed limit will depend on how fast you were travelling over the speed limit.
+The fine for driving over the speed limit will depend on how fast you were traveling over the speed limit.